2018 KBF Partner ProgramStrength in Numbers

-- To engage with kayak fishing clubs and tournament tours that share KBF’s mission to (a.) attract more people to kayak fishing, (b.) be a reliable source of information on the sport, and (c.) conduct well-organized, expertly-run, and highly-rewarding kayak fishing competition.
+- To engage with kayak fishing clubs and tournament tours that share KBF’s mission to (a.) increase the numbers of people engaged in kayak fishing, (b.) be a reliable source of information on the sport, and (c.) conduct well-organized, professionally-run, and highly-rewarding kayak fishing competition.

 - To standardize competition through consistent, fair, objective, and thorough rules, standards, and practices.

-- To increase tournament and KBF Challenge participation levels, which not only raises the level of competition but also increases the payouts and attracts more sponsors and publicity.
+- To increase tournament and KBF Challenge participation levels, raising the level of competition, increasing payouts and attracting more sponsors, spectators, and publicity.

 - Through competition, to drive innovation that introduces new materials, gear, and techniques that benefit not only competitors but recreational kayak anglers, too.

 - To support, recognize, and reward the individual contributions of tournament directors and organizers.